mozilla/gecko-projects/taskcluster/docs/kinds.rst

 partials
 --------
-Partials take the complete.mar files produced in previous steps and generate partial updates between previous nightly releases and the new one.
+Partials take the complete.mar files produced in previous tasks and generate partial updates between previous nightly releases and the new one.

 partials-signing